Vaileasys/pz-wiki_parser/docs/scripts/utils/utility.md

 ### [`get_item_id_data(suppress)`](https://github.com/Vaileasys/pz-wiki_parser/blob/main/scripts/utils/utility.py#L456)

-_Loads item_id_dictionary.csv into memory, mapping each page name to a list of item IDs found in its infobox._
+Loads item_id_dictionary.csv into memory, mapping each page name to a list of item IDs found in its infobox.

+:param suppress (bool, optional): Suppress print statements.
+Defaults to False.
+:return: Returns all page names and the item IDs in the page's infobox.
+:rtype: item_id_dict_data (dict)

 ### [`get_page(item_id, name)`](https://github.com/Vaileasys/pz-wiki_parser/blob/main/scripts/utils/utility.py#L499)
 ### [`find_icon(item_id, all_icons)`](https://github.com/Vaileasys/pz-wiki_parser/blob/main/scripts/utils/utility.py#L511)

-_Retrieves the icon associated with a given item_id.
-Can return a single icon (string) (default) or multiple icons (list),_
+Retrieves the icon associated with a given item_id.
+Can return a single icon (string) (default) or multiple icons (list),

+depending on the 'get_all_icons' parameter.
+:param item_id (str): The ID of the item for which to retrieve the icon.
+:param get_all_icons (bool, optional): If True, returns all icon variants as a list.
+If False (default), returns only the first icon as a string.
+:return: The icon (or list of icons) associated with the item_id.
+Returns the default icon ("Question_On") if no specific icon is found.
+:rtype: icon (list[str])

 ### [`get_icon(item_id, format, all_icons, cycling, custom_name)`](https://github.com/Vaileasys/pz-wiki_parser/blob/main/scripts/utils/utility.py#L637)

-_Retrieves the icon(s) associated with a given item_id, with optional formatting and cycling through multiple icons._
+Retrieves the icon(s) associated with a given item_id, with optional formatting and cycling through multiple icons.

+:param item_id: The ID of the item for which to retrieve the icon(s).
+:type item_id: str
+:param format: If True, formats the icon(s) with language-specific links, display names, and cycling support.
+Defaults to False.
+:type format: bool, optional
+:param all_icons: If True, returns all icon variants for the item_id.
+If False, only the primary icon is returned.
+Defaults to False.
+:type all_icons: bool, optional
+:param cycling: If True, formats the icons as a cycling image if there are multiple icons.
+This option will force all_icons to be True.
+Defaults to False.
+:type cycling: bool, optional
+:return: The icon(s) associated with the item_id.
+If format is True, returns a formatted string.
+If format is False, returns either a single icon (str).
+:rtype: icon_result (str)

 ### [`get_guid(item_data)`](https://github.com/Vaileasys/pz-wiki_parser/blob/main/scripts/utils/utility.py#L712)
 ### [`get_fluid_name(fluid_data, lang)`](https://github.com/Vaileasys/pz-wiki_parser/blob/main/scripts/utils/utility.py#L722)